3xg3lin/3xg3lin.github.io/_posts/2023-11-02-wireshark-and-nmap.markdown

 ## What is nmap?
 Nmap stands for network mapper.
 Nmap is used to discover hosts and services on a computer network.
 Also ,it is an open source.
-Let's start with Tcp Syn and then explain.
+Let's start with TCP SYN and then explain.
 ![nmap](https://github.com/3xg3lin/3xg3lin.github.io/assets/73038148/025af5ec-fb60-41e7-bad1-c2f2dcc875c0)
 We can observe this on wireshark.
 ![nmap-sS](https://github.com/3xg3lin/3xg3lin.github.io/assets/73038148/35730b5f-b097-4f3d-b5b0-8eed10c1a026)